 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
+If you buy this tea from another vendor, we invite you to try a free sample.
 Simply email a receipt showing an earlier purchase of the "muzha tie guan yin" tea to email@example.com and we'll mail you a free sample of this tea to compare.
 We're convinced that you'll be impressed with its quality and value.

 Jin Yi Li

 How long have you been growing tea and what got your started?

 I working tea with for over 30 years, my hometown in the tea area so it seems a logical choice.